meistericham/pcr-project-budget-tracker/context/BugTracking.md

   - **Name Field**: Remains fully editable with existing saveMyNameInline functionality
   - **Developer Experience**: Added comprehensive DEV console logging for modal open, save attempts, and results
   - **RLS Documentation**: Added code comments referencing RLS restrictions and Super Admin management
+  - **Database Schema**: Added division_id and unit_id fields to users table with proper foreign key constraints
+  - **RLS Policies**: Created restrictive policies that only allow super_admin to update division_id and unit_id
+  - **Data Layer**: Updated profile.ts and AuthContext to use users table with correct field names
+  - **Name Resolution**: Unit and Division names are resolved from IDs using AppContext divisions/units data

 - **Target Behavior**:
   - **Normal Users**: Can edit Name only; Unit/Division show current values but are disabled